Powered by WHOOP

-Welcome to Lesson 02 of The Purposeful Performer!
+Welcome to Lesson 2 of The Clarity Challenge inside The Purposeful Performer.

 To perform at your best as a value creator and revenue generator, you need to identify which phase you’re in—Transition, Build Mode, or Steady State—so you can match your rhythm to the right priorities and pace.